-- Students must demonstrate that they are qualified to enroll in postsecondary education by having a high school diploma or general Educational Development (GED) certificate, or by passing an approved Ability-to-Benefit (ATB) test. - Students must be enrolled or accepted for enrollment as a matriculated student working toward a degree, certificate or diploma. - Students must meet satisfactory academic progress standards in accordance with the College's academic standing policy and the Financial Aid Academic Progress Policy. - Students must be a U.S. citizen or eligible non-citizen with a valid social security number. - Students sign a statement on the FAFSA or FAFSA Renewal that certifies that they will use federal student aid for educational purposes only. - Male students ages 18 through 25 must comply with Selective Service Registration. - Students cannot be in default on a federally funded loan or owe a refund on a federal student grant. - Students officially withdrawing from the institution should contact the Financial Aid Office prior to withdrawing to determine the impact on their financial aid. - Students making satisfactory progress can apply for financial aid for up to 150% of the total credits attempted for his/her program. - Students who change majors will be allotted the amount of time needed to complete the new program without regard to time spent in previous course work provided the student was making financial aid academic progress at the time of change. - Students may receive financial aid for repeated courses only if the original grade in the course was below a "C." Financial aid will not be awarded for courses repeated more than once. - Students may not receive financial aid for audited courses. - Students must be enrolled for at least six credit hours for most financial aid programs.
-Only certain Federal PELL grant recipients are able to receive financial aid at a less than half-time status. - Students applying for a Federal Stafford Loan must complete Loan Entrance Counseling regarding the rights and responsibilities of the student borrower and a Master Promissory Note (MPN). - Students with unusual circumstances, which may have affected financial aid academic progress, may file an appeal to the Financial Aid Appeals Committee.
+- Students must demonstrate that they are qualified to enroll in postsecondary education by having a high school diploma or general Educational Development (GED) certificate, or by passing an approved Ability-to-Benefit (ATB) test. - Students must be enrolled or accepted for enrollment as a matriculated student working toward a degree, certificate or diploma. - Students must meet satisfactory academic progress standards in accordance with the College's academic standing policy and the Financial Aid Academic Progress Policy. - Students must be a U.S. citizen or eligible non-citizen with a valid social security number. - Students sign a statement on the FAFSA or FAFSA Renewal that certifies that they will use federal student aid for educational purposes only. - Male students ages 18 through 25 must comply with Selective Service Registration. - Students cannot be in default on a federally funded loan or owe a refund on a federal student grant.

+- Students making satisfactory progress can apply for financial aid for up to 150% of the total credits attempted for his/her program. - Students who change majors will be allotted the amount of time needed to complete the new program without regard to time spent in previous course work provided the student was making financial aid academic progress at the time of change. - Students may receive financial aid for repeated courses only if the original grade in the course was below a "C." Financial aid will not be awarded for courses repeated more than once. - Students may not receive financial aid for audited courses. - Students must be enrolled for at least six credit hours for most financial aid programs.
+Only certain Federal PELL grant recipients are able to receive financial aid at a less than half-time status.
+Students receiving their first Pell grant on or after July 1, 2008, are limited to 18 semesters of full-time Pell grants. - Students applying for a Federal Direct Stafford Loan must complete Direct Loan Entrance Counseling regarding the rights and responsibilities of the student borrower and a Master Promissory Note (MPN).

 NOTE: Students who have received federal student loans will receive loan exit counseling if they are graduating, leave school, or enroll less than half time.
-The exit process provides information about the rights and responsibilities of a borrower.
+The exit process provides information about the rights and responsibilities of a borrower entering repayment of federal student loans.